siva2503/chronomics-tech-task/README.md

 - Works only if both CHROM & POS values are provided. possibility of retrieveing using only POS is not considered.

-- REF is chosen as default instead of ALT assuming the problem statement has a mistake, please correct me if I am wrong.
+- REF is chosen as default instead of ALT assuming the input provided doesnt have ALT for any of the entry, please correct me if I am wrong.

 ## How would it scale?